 Crying the Neck is a West Country harvest custom where a corn dolly is made from the last sheaf and is hung in church for the year.
-The origins of the custom may lie in pagan sacrifice, with the last cut of the harvest symbolically killing the harvest spirit – there are a few theories – as the harvesters chant an ancient rhyme.
+The origins of the custom may lie in pagan sacrifice, with the last cut of the harvest symbolically killing the harvest spirit – there are a few theories – as the harvesters and spectators chant an ancient rhyme.
 The custom has been revived in several locations but perhaps the best publicised are at St Columb and at Madron, so I’ve used these locations as an example of what happens.
-The sheaf is cut in a field near the village church and a short service follows,then a traditional Cornish supper with heavy cake and pasties.
+The sheaf is scythed in a field near the village church and a short service follows at the field in Cornish and English, with well-known harvest hymns, then a traditional Cornish supper, perhaps with heavy cake and pasties, when the Church is presented with the sheaf.

 Helpful Hints